bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+accessibility is coding your web page so that anyone with a disability could read it or see it
 2. Talk about 3 different things you can do to ensure your website is accessible.

 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?